Alder Hey apologises after court orders £27m payout to boy who suffered ‘catastrophic brain injuries’

-Alder Hey Children’s NHS Foundation Trust has made an apology to the family
+Alder Hey Children’s NHS Foundation Trust has offered a “sincere and heartfelt apology” to the family.

 While at the hospital he suffered a second seizure in the accident and emergency department in view of medical staff, but was sent home.